fabicious/sound-tap/README.md

 2. Start the web server: `python3 -m http.server 8000`
 3. Open **http://localhost:8000** in your browser
 4. Add your audio files to the `sounds/` folder
-5. Update `sounds.json` with your file details
+5. Update `sounds.json` with your file details (including volume levels)
+6. Use global volume to control overall loudness, individual sliders for balance

 ## Troubleshooting